eic/EicToyModel/README.md

 to the pseudo-rapidity of -4.0 .
 A square outline seen in the pictures corresponds to the profile of the aluminum portion of the beam pipe (has to be changed in the next iteration of the design).

+  Assuming a single-coil solenoid with its axis aligned with the electron beam line, it is not unreasonable to assume that the magnetic field will be shaped up in a way the lines are parallel to the axis in the whole volume of the forward and backward silicon trackers, in order to maximize the average B*dl integral.
+Therefore the constant field approximation should give one a pretty good idea about the overall bending power (and consequently, together with the linear space available for the tracker, the momentum resolutions), since the optimal tracker configuration is a set of N equidistant disks in this case.
+To first order one does not even need to run a full GEANT simulation + reconstruction chain to obtain a reasonable estimate.

   If somebody knows a way how to make DrawFrame() and a polar 2D histogram Draw() live together and allow one to use axis lables and proper title fonts, such an